jackocnr/intl-tel-input/README.md

 **strictMode**
 Type: `Boolean` Default: `false`
 As the user types in the input, ignore any irrelevant characters.
 Basically, the user can only enter numeric characters, and an optional plus at the beginning.
 Cap the length at the maximum valid number length (this respects `validationNumberType`).
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).
 [See example](https://intl-tel-input.com/examples/strict-mode.html).

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`